DisownedWheat/BabylonJS-Svelte-Example/README.md

 This is a simple example of integrating [BabylonJS](babylonjs.com) with [Svelte](svelte.dev).
 It is based on the Svelte template https://github.com/sveltejs/template.

+There is also an [example that uses TypeScript](https://github.com/DisownedWheat/Babylonjs-Svelte-Typescript-Example).

 The following is all taken from the Svelte template README:

 ## Get started